 10. You Will Have More Happiness!

 Have you heard of decision fatigue?
 “The deteriorating quality of decisions made by an individual after a long session of decision making.”
-It’s the reason Mark Zuckerberg and Stever Jobs always wear/wore the same clothes each day.
+It’s the reason Mark Zuckerberg and Steve Jobs always wear/wore the same clothes each day.
 Well, once you have your capsule wardrobe sorted your decisions are done.
-It is just one more thing off you day-to-day plate.
+It is just one more thing off your day-to-day plate.
 And, when you don’t have to spend time on little decisions, like what to wear, you will be better at making decisions on more important items.
 Plus, when you walk into your neat and clean closet and are, each day, greeted by a clutter-free environment on items you have hand picked to be of value – that will bring you happiness!